iquiw/ghc-NetBSD-patches/README.rst

 --------
 Audience
 --------
-Those who want to build ghc on NetBSD.
+Those who want to build ghc on NetBSD (assume you already have other version of ghc).

 -----------
 What is it?